itseez3d/metaperson/docs/business-integration/js_api.md

 * `data.url` - a link to the exported file.
 * `data.avatarCode` - a code of the avatar.
 * `data.gender` - an avatar gender
+* `data.avatarState` - a JSON string with serialized avatar customization

 ### Model Screenshot